Remembering Princess Diana: 30 Iconic Photos Of The Princess Of Wales

 Their wedding was held at St. Paul's Cathedral in London later that year.
 The affair cost $US110 million.

-The newly-wed princess received a kiss from the Prince of Wales on the balcony of Buckingham Palace.

-The young family, including Prince William, took part in a photo shoot at Kensington Palace in 1982.
+The young family, including Prince William, takes part in a photo shoot at Kensington Palace in 1982.

-The Princess of Wales presented her husband with a prize after he played in an England-Chile polo match.
+The Princess of Wales presents her husband with a prize after he played in an England-Chile polo match.

 The year of her death marked the height of her campaign against land mines.
-The princess visited with victims in Angola.
+The Princess visits with victims in Angola.

-The princess walked with the Red Cross in one of the safety corridors of the Angola land mine fields.
+The Princess walks with the Red Cross in one of the safety corridors of the Angola land mine fields.

-The royal family posed for a portrait in Windsor Castle on the day of Prince William's Confirmation.
+The Royal Family poses for a portrait in Windsor Castle on the day of Prince William's Confirmation.

-South African President Nelson Mandela met with Princess Di in Cape Town to discuss the threat of AIDS in his country.
+South African President Nelson Mandela meets with Princess Di in Cape Town to discuss the threat of AIDS in his country.

-She said goodbye to Mother Teresa after a private visit at the Missionaries of Charity in the Bronx.
+She says goodbye to Mother Teresa after a private visit at the Missionaries of Charity in the Bronx.

-First lady Hillary Rodham Clinton chatted with the princess at the White House.
+First Lady Hillary Rodham Clinton chats with the Princess at the White House.
 Diana was in New York City for a Red Cross fundraiser.

+Mother and and son, Harry, jet-ski during a vacation on the French Riviera a month before her death.

-She took holiday at the Saint Tropez residence of Mohamed Al Fayed, the father of her boyfriend Dodi Fayed.
+She holidays at the Saint Tropez residence of Mohamed Al Fayed, the father of her boyfriend Dodi Fayed.

-Sting, his wife Trudy Styler, Princess Diana, and Elton John attended the memorial Mass for Gianni Versace.
+Sting, his wife Trudy Styler, Princess Diana, and Elton John attend the memorial Mass for Gianni Versace.

-Swarms of paparazzi descended on Princess Diana and a land mine victim in front of his home in Bosnia.
+Swarms of paparazzi descend on Princess Diana and a land mine victim in front of his home in Bosnia.

 Princess Di chatted with a 15-year-old Bosnian girl during a three-day visit that called for the complete ban on land mines.